moleculebits/GeneralDFT/README.md

 ```
 -Again, make sure you download the appropriate version of PyTorch.

 -After that, you can go to Zenodo and download the embeddings.
-Modify the paths according to where you decide to install the embeddings.
+Modify the paths according to where you decided to install the embeddings.
 After that, all scripts should run smoothly provided you first train/test a model before trying to plot results.